-The creator behind the hit 1980’s/90’s TV series Quantum Leap, Donald Bellisario, has revealed at the Los Angeles Comic-Con that there could very well be one more leap to take with a script for a feature film ready to be snapped up by the highest bidder.
+The creator behind the hit 1980’s/90’s TV series Quantum Leap, Donald Bellisario, has revealed at the Los Angeles Comic-Con that there could very well be one more leap to take with a script for a feature film

 The series, which ended mid 1993, was a sci-fi adventure that followed Scott Bakula as Dr. Sam Beckett, a physicist who has become stuck in the past as a result of a time travel experiment gone wrong, and his attempts to return to his present, the late 20th century, by altering events in the past for the better.
 Dean Stockwell co-starred as Admiral Al Calavicci, Sam’s womanizing, cigar-smoking companion and best friend, who appears to him as a hologram.